paai-lab/Pattern-based-Anomaly-Reconstruction/README.md

 This repository shows developed algorithm of Pattern-based Anomaly Reconstruction The framework is coded using statistical package R as seen in folder "util" and it calculates anomaly matrix for each case and reconstructs the anomalies with predicting anomaly pattern.

+## R-files
+- util/vTree.R : function for training a reference model (directly followed graph)
+- util/vForest.R : function for calculating anomaly matrix and reconstructing anomalies
+- preprocesssing.R : data preprocessing before implementing anomaly reconstruction
+- implementation.R : Implementation of vTree and vForest (= Pattern-based Anomaly Reconstruction)

+&#x1F53A; Be careful to correctly set your working directory for each R file as uploaded files contain my own local directory.

 ## Prepared Data1 - 5 artificial logs
 We used 5 types of process models including small, medium, large, huge, and wide refered from [1] to generate artificial logs.